-We have seen some political stunts by the ANC and other parties and associations that have the potential to cause a lot of harmful situations for the peoples of South Africa.
-To me it’s clear that we desperately need to address all these issues.
+We have seen some political stunts by the ANC and other parties and associations that have the potential to cause a lot of harmful situations for the people of South Africa.
+To me, it’s clear that we desperately need to address all these issues.
 The question is, “How do we address these issues?”
 It is important that we deal with these issues the right way.

-The government is clearly attempting to disown all property owners right across South Africa (Update: Apparently they did manage to this although its against the constitution and illegal).
+The government is clearly attempting to disown all property owner’s rights across South Africa (Update: Apparently they did manage to do this although it is against the constitution and illegal).
 They want to control all land and they want to make big bugs in the process.
-Of course there will be a lot of smoke screens and a lot of misleading factors involved but at the end of the day many people will be very unhappy.
+Of course, there will be a lot of smoke screens and a lot of misleading factors involved but at the end of the day, many people will be very unhappy.
 Not only those that are taken from but also those that are expecting to receive.
-For them it will come at a price.
+For them, it will come at a price.
 If the government is willing to go this route just to ensure their political future, what else are they capable of?
 The problem is that they are failing to see that this whole endeavor will impact our country very negatively and in a very bad way.
 It will influence all levels of society and it will have an irreparable impact on our economy.
-On the long run it will benefit nobody.
+In the long run, it will benefit nobody.
 We will all pay a hefty price for this irresponsible move by the ANC.

-The ANC needs to be convinced that they should follow more acceptable ways of ensuring health and prosperity for all its peoples.
-Nobody can take away from people, give it to others and expect to live in a society where everybody will be happy.
-The government will cause a lot of damage, not only to themselves but to the whole of South Africa and all its peoples.
+The ANC needs to be convinced that it should follow more acceptable ways of ensuring health and prosperity for all its people.
+Nobody can take away from people, give it to others, and expect to live in a society where everybody will be happy.
+The government will cause a lot of damage, not only to themselves but to the whole of South Africa and all its people.

 Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God.

-I cannot help to suspect that for those who chose to follow the advise that I have given in this post, things will turn out well.
-Those who ignore the advise in this post might be very disappointed.
+I cannot help to suspect that for those who chose to follow the advice that I have given in this post, things will turn out well.
+Those who ignore the advice in this post might be very disappointed.